 The controller shall provide modular expansion from 8 to 54 stations.

-The enclosure shall be NEMA 3R, IP-34 rated, and be provided with a template and mounting hardware for installing into concrete.
+The enclosure shall be NEMA 3R, IP34 rated, and be provided with a template and mounting hardware for installing into concrete.

 All station outputs shall have MOV and copper induction coil surge suppression.